springload/react-search-example/README.md

 [react-search-example](https://springload.github.io/react-search-example/)
 =============

-> An example of using React with D3, Lunr.js and an autocomplete UI to build a keyboard-centric search experience.
-Oh and service workers for offline caching, and Electron just because.
+> :chart_with_downwards_trend::chart_with_upwards_trend: An example of using React with D3, Lunr.js and an autocomplete UI to build an accessible keyboard-centric search experience.
+Also – service workers for offline caching, and desktop app with Electron.
 [Demo](https://springload.github.io/react-search-example/)

 [![Screenshot](screenshot.png)](https://springload.github.io/react-search-example/)